Montevideo Safety Guide

 LGBTQ+ Travelers

-Same-sex marriage and adoption legal since 2013; anti-discrimination laws protect LGBTQ+ individuals.
+Same-sex marriage and adoption legal since 2013; discrimination protections are strong.

 Travel Insurance